anebz/cloud/Accreditations/aws_developer_associate.md

 DynamoDB accelerator (DAX) is a fully managed, clustered in-memory cache for DynamoDB.
 It improves response times for eventually consistent reads only.
 You point the API calls to the DAX cluster instead of your table.
 DAX cluster passes all requests to DynamoDB and doesn't cache for these requests.
 It's not suitable for apps requiring strongly consistent reads, or write intensive apps.

-For backup, DynamoDB has 2 built-in backup methods: on-demand and point-in-time recovery.
-Both write to S3, but you can't access the s3 buckets for a download.
+For backup, DynamoDB has 2 built-in backup methods: on-demand and point-in-time recovery, which provides continuous backups of the table data.
+When enabled, DynamoDB maintains incremental backups of your table for the last 35 days until you explicitly turn it off.

 ### Elasticache